 Surveys and Questionnaires are useful tools that help researchers track user feelings.
 UX researchers can frequently seek user feedback via surveys, questionnaires, and feedback sessions.
 This method enables researchers to measure user sentiments, identify potential problems that may not be obvious at first, and fix them as soon as possible.

 Benefits of UX research

-- Happy users: UX research helps you collect unbiased feedback directly from your customers – your most reliable feedback source.
-Because it is not influenced by company leaders, investors, or other outsiders, it is the best actionable feedback source.
+UX research helps you collect unbiased feedback directly from your customers – your most reliable feedback source.
+It is the best actionable feedback source because it is not influenced by company leaders, investors, or other outsiders.

-- Business growth: Understanding what your customers seek help organizations spend less money and time correcting flawed designs.
-It helps to speed up product development and boosts customer satisfaction.
+Understanding what your customers seek helps organizations spend less money and time correcting flawed designs.
+It helps to speed up the product development process and boosts customer satisfaction.

 User Experience research is an ongoing process.
 It connects user expectations and design decisions to create seamless product experiences.
 It discovers user behaviors and preferences using approaches such as quantitative and qualitative research, as well as attitudinal and behavioral insights.